emqx/emqx-docs/en_US/admin/cfg.md

 - keyfile: <code>binary()</code>

   PEM format private key file.

 - verify: <code>verify_peer | verify_none</code>
   * default:
   `verify_none`

   Enable or disable peer verification.

 - reuse_sessions: <code>boolean()</code>
   * default:
   `true`

   Enable TLS session reuse.

 - depth: <code>integer()</code>
   * default:
   `10`

   Maximum number of non-self-issued intermediate certificates that can follow the peer certificate in a valid certification path.
-So, if depth is 0 the PEER must be signed by the trusted ROOT-CA directly; if 1 the path can be PEER, CA, ROOT-CA; if 2 the path can be PEER, CA, CA, ROOT-CA, and so on.
-The default value is 10.
+  So, if depth is 0 the PEER must be signed by the trusted ROOT-CA directly;<br/>
+  if 1 the path can be PEER, Intermediate-CA, ROOT-CA;<br/>
+  if 2 the path can be PEER, Intermediate-CA1, Intermediate-CA2, ROOT-CA.<br/>

 - password: <code>string()</code>